-If the male doesn’t lock on the female at all, wait until 2-3 days after his next feeding and go again.
+If the male doesn’t lock on the female, wait until 2-3 days after his next feeding and go again.

 Remember, female ball pythons can hold on to the sperm for a while.

-After 2-3 months, you’ll know if the female is pregnant or if the mating didn’t take place, and you’re free to attempt it again.
+After 2-3 months, you’ll know if the female is pregnant or if the mating didn’t occur, and you’re free to attempt it again.